-These specialists in all things stringy don’t just stock yarn and thread (in every colour under the sun!), they also hold needleskill workshops and single session classes so you and your little ones can pick up a new skill (it’s never too early to get the kids sewing their own clothes: think of how much money we could save on new threads!).
+This specialist in all things stringy don’t just stock yarn and thread (in every colour under the sun!), it also holds needle skill workshops and single session classes so you and your little ones can pick up a new skill (it’s never too early to get the kids sewing their own clothes: think of how much money there is to be saved on new threads!).
 This is your go to for anything from Amigurumis to cross-stitching and embroidery.

 Looking for some craft-inspo?
 This all-in-one lifestyle store is jam-packed with all sorts of crafty things – tools for crafting, clay and origami are just a snippet of what’s on sale.
 If you’re feeling ambitious, pick up everything you need to kick-start a new jewellery making, flower arranging or even dress-making kinda hobby.

-Tokyu Hands, branches at Jurong East, Orchard Central and Suntec City; tokyu-hands.com.sg
+Tokyu Hands, branches at Jurong East, Orchard Central and Suntec City; www.tokyu-hands.com.sg

 People’s Park Centre/Complex